egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

 **Keep It Stupid Simple** (or KISS for short), this is without a doubt the central motto of many programmers with well-developed habits.
 E.g.: by keeping your code small and simple (small diffs) there will be a great chance, that your change will be soon accepted by the code reviewers and merged.
 Hence your job will be done sooner, the others will have a feeling you're more productive than the general average.

-**Keeping an eye on the goal** - programmers tend to be like a Capitan of a pirate ship, they sail in various oceans of digital bits, but the goal changes along with the wind.
+**Keeping an eye on the goal** - programmers tend to be like a Captain of a pirate ship, they sail in various oceans of digital bits, but the goal changes along with the wind.
 This shouldn't be like that.
-It's a tempting carrier to be like the Capitan of a pirate ship, but often it will lead to troubles.
+It's a tempting carrier to be like the Captain of a pirate ship, but often it will lead to troubles.
 In some example scenarios, if you will not keep an eye on the goal, it could exceed the estimated time to accomplish the issue (if you follow agile) and besides somebody waits for your solution to continue his work - this could lead to misunderstanding, frustration in a team, or working late to deliver the feature.
 To omit these problems, try to be more like navigator on the ship, no matter what will surround you, by looking at the stars (i.e.: issue's acceptance points and your knowledge) you will always find a way for yourself (and for your crew) to get to the port.
 This will put more light on you, as a leader of a group.

 If you're a web developer and you get the task which you know how to accomplish just after you've heard it - great, it should be easy, right?
 Although, it's not always like that!
 Most of us (programmers), when getting some task, usually don't have a clue how to finish it, nor how much time they will need for this.
 However, **do not afraid to get out from your comfort zone** - it's important to go further because this is a part of our profession to learn and discover - uncertainty is high, but usually reward as well.
 Being a good programmer is never to be closed only in the solutions you already know, rather be open on new, unknown possibilities.
 This is the power of a true effective specialist, being adaptive.